Creating a Trading RL Agent with A2C/A3C

 Development of a web application for Enviok

-A3C (Asynchronous Advantage Actor-Critic) and A2C (its synchronous variant) are parallel RL algorithms from DeepMind (2016).
+A3C (Asynchronous Advantage Actor-Critic) and A2C (its synchronous version) are parallel RL algorithms proposed by DeepMind.
 Multiple parallel agents explore different parts of the state space simultaneously.
-For trading: parallel learning on different assets/periods, fast convergence.
+For trading: parallel training on different assets/time periods leads to fast convergence.

-Key idea: update policy not on raw reward, but on Advantage A(s,a) = Q(s,a) - V(s).
-Advantage shows how much an action is better or worse than average expectation in that state.
+Core idea: update policy not on raw reward but on Advantage A(s,a) = Q(s,a) - V(s).
+Advantage indicates how much better or worse an action is compared to the average expectation in that state.

 GAE (Generalized Advantage Estimation):